SPDR S&P 400 Mid CapGrowth ETF (NYSEARCA:MDYG) Shares Bought by Atria Investments Inc

-Atria Investments Inc lifted its position in shares of SPDR S&P 400 Mid CapGrowth ETF (NYSEARCA:MDYG – Free Report) by 8.9% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 31,618 shares of the company’s stock after buying an additional 2,594 shares during the quarter.
-Atria Investments Inc owned approximately 0.12% of SPDR S&P 400 Mid CapGrowth ETF worth $2,186,000 at the end of the most recent quarter.
+Atria Investments Inc grew its holdings in shares of SPDR S&P 400 Mid CapGrowth ETF (NYSEARCA:MDYG – Free Report) by 8.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 31,618 shares of the company’s stock after buying an additional 2,594 shares during the quarter.
+Atria Investments Inc owned 0.12% of SPDR S&P 400 Mid CapGrowth ETF worth $2,186,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also modified their holdings of MDYG.
-Bank of New York Mellon Corp grew its holdings in shares of SPDR S&P 400 Mid CapGrowth ETF by 7.7% during the first quarter.
-Bank of New York Mellon Corp now owns 3,107 shares of the company’s stock worth $231,000 after buying an additional 223 shares in the last quarter.
-Prudential PLC grew its holdings in shares of SPDR S&P 400 Mid CapGrowth ETF by 3.3% during the first quarter.
-Prudential PLC now owns 15,770 shares of the company’s stock worth $1,170,000 after buying an additional 500 shares in the last quarter.
-Baltimore Washington Financial Advisors Inc. grew its holdings in SPDR S&P 400 Mid CapGrowth ETF by 8.8% in the first quarter.
-Baltimore Washington Financial Advisors Inc. now owns 3,244 shares of the company’s stock valued at $243,000 after purchasing an additional 263 shares during the period.
-Mariner LLC grew its holdings in SPDR S&P 400 Mid CapGrowth ETF by 4.4% in the first quarter.
-Mariner LLC now owns 95,286 shares of the company’s stock valued at $7,071,000 after purchasing an additional 3,993 shares during the period.
-Finally, Signet Financial Management LLC grew its holdings in SPDR S&P 400 Mid CapGrowth ETF by 1.3% in the first quarter.
-Signet Financial Management LLC now owns 165,045 shares of the company’s stock valued at $12,248,000 after purchasing an additional 2,118 shares during the period.
+Several other institutional investors also recently bought and sold shares of MDYG.
+Portside Wealth Group LLC acquired a new position in shares of SPDR S&P 400 Mid CapGrowth ETF during the second quarter worth $111,736,000.
+Stifel Financial Corp lifted its position in shares of SPDR S&P 400 Mid CapGrowth ETF by 52.3% during the second quarter.
+Stifel Financial Corp now owns 1,370,231 shares of the company’s stock worth $98,182,000 after purchasing an additional 470,256 shares in the last quarter.
+CI Private Wealth LLC acquired a new position in shares of SPDR S&P 400 Mid CapGrowth ETF during the fourth quarter worth $19,000,000.
+Benjamin F. Edwards & Company Inc. lifted its position in shares of SPDR S&P 400 Mid CapGrowth ETF by 45.1% during the second quarter.
+Benjamin F. Edwards & Company Inc. now owns 914,401 shares of the company’s stock worth $65,517,000 after purchasing an additional 284,089 shares in the last quarter.
+Finally, TIAA Trust National Association acquired a new position in shares of SPDR S&P 400 Mid CapGrowth ETF during the third quarter worth $11,941,000.

 SPDR S&P 400 Mid Cap Growth ETF, before expenses, seeks to closely match the returns and characteristics of the S&P Mid Cap 400 Growth Index.
 The S&P MidCap 400 Growth Index measures the performance of the mid-capitalization growth sector in the United States equity market.
 The Index consists of those stocks in the S&P MidCap 400 Index exhibiting the strongest growth characteristics based on: sales growth; earnings change to price, and momentum.